Pregnancy Dreams Interpreted

 - “I found out about both of my pregnancies through dreams.
 My first (pregnancy), I was eight weeks along and not paying attention to my body or cycles because they were so irregular to begin with.
 That time I had a dream about a sonogram with a baby on the screen.
 Then with my current pregnancy I had a dream with a positive home pregnancy test.”

 - “I had a dream I was pregnant with triplets.
 Sure enough, a few months later I was pregnant with triplets.
 They’re five months old now.
 Crazy stuff!”

-You can read more about my easy to follow system of dream work in my book.
-Available in print and for Kindle at Amazon.
-Just click on the cover image.
+You can read more about dream symbolism and my easy-to-follow system of dream interpretation in my beginner’s guide to dreamwork, Dreams 1-2-3.
+Just click on the cover image to the left.
 Published by Hampton Roads.
-Available at other retailers than Amazon (hint hint).
+Available also at Google Play.

 Sign up my “We Love Dreams” newsletter to get started learning the art and science of dream interpretation.